stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/02-database-repository.md

 # Creating a test.

-Before we go a head and create the database repository class to access the data it's good practice to create test cases for the different methods that we will use.
+Before we create the database repository class to access the data it's good practice to create test cases for the different methods that we will use.

-Click on open ``src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java``{{open}} to create the empty file
+Click to open ``src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java``{{open}} to create the empty file and then **Copy to Editor** to copy the below code into the file:

 <pre class="file" data-filename="src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java" data-target="replace">
 package com.redhat.coolstore.service;